 Step 2.
 Defend

 Before initiating your defence, you should confirm with your Supervisor – and Committee Members if applicable – that you are ready to initiate.
 Once you have their approval, contact your department to confirm the program’s defence process.
-After a successful defense, the Chair of the examination committee will inform you of thesis changes required by the examiners.
+After a successful defence, the Chair of the examination committee will inform you of thesis changes required by the examiners.
 The Chair will initial and give you the Final Thesis Submission Sheet, indicating whether or not changes are required to the thesis.
 After all changes have been made, you must submit this completed form to the School of Graduate Studies for your Final Submission to be published to MacSphere.

 You can now check supervisor(s) and academic plan(s)

 If any of this information is incorrect, you should contact to your program office before proceeding.

 For dates and deadlines for defence and upcoming convocation ceremonies please refer to the Dates and Deadlines.